 Here are the folks who are responsible for the big-picture issues facing RMOWP, as well as the folks who take care of the day-to-day details.
 The term expiration is in parenthesis and occurs at that year’s general membership meeting during the annual conference, when newly elected officers and directors are announced.

 Virginia is an accomplished freelance writer and lecturer, artist and photographer, with a passion for nature photography and writing.
-She travels the country with her husband David and their companion puppy Roxanne to take photos and gather fodder for her writing.
+She travels the country with her husband David to take photos and gather fodder for her writing.
 Virginia joined RMOWP in 2012 and writes a regular column for our newsletter.

 Originally a Los Angeles, California native, I quickly decided to leave the smog and congestion – which was prompted by the 1971 Sylmar earthquake.
 Living and traveling from state to state, I landed in the State of Arizona for 33 years.
 Twelve years ago, I retired from the Parker Unified School District, located in Parker, Arizona and moved to Pennsylvania.
 My extra -curricular activities, in Arizona, were wrapped around the 4-H organization where I served as a leader for 33 years and ran my own graphic design business.
 My resume now reads that I have served on many boards as president, vice president, newsletter editor and co-editor, program chairman and secretary.

 I work full time as Online Project Director for Expedition Self, a subsidiary of QGroup, Inc. My interests include photography and post-processing software, travel of all types, playing the drums, and spending time with family and friends.